-Prep@Pingree, Pingree School's nationally recognized summer academic enrichment and scholarship program enrolls seventh and eighth grade students from Lawrence and Lynn.
-Tuition-paying students from other communities are also invited to apply for a small number of available spaces.
+The Malcolm Coates Prep@Pingree Program, Pingree School's nationally recognized academic enrichment and scholarship program enrolls seventh and eighth grade students from Lawrence and Lynn and elsewhere.
+Tuition-paying and sponsored students from other communities are also invited to apply for a small number of available spaces.

-The five-week program is taught by master independent and public school teachers.
+The five-week summer and 12-month program are taught by master independent and public school teachers.
 Students study math, English, engineering design, and history, in addition to co-curricular topics including public speaking, application and interview skills.
 The students also take weekly exploratory day trips in and around Essex county.

 Classes are taught by experienced independent and public school faculty and Prep@Pingree alumni who are assisted in their teaching by Pingree student instructors.
 Past participants are invited to return as student mentors and receive additional academic preparation.